Being slightly annoyed that NXP obsoleted the SAA1064 chips used

 without using PWM and without all the disadvantages associated

-GPS / Glonass module UC530M is configured to use it's internal
+GPS module CAM-M8 is configured to use it's internal antenna, so

-antenna, so the only external component it needs is a bypass
+the only external component it needs is a bypass capacitor.
+It is

 The PCB for the clock is again designed using Cadsoft Eagle